sftcd/shorten-users.js/README.md

 iptables and creates a users.js file that records MAC and IP addresses so those can be named and presented more nicely to the network owner/admin.

-This code is to shorten a users.js that's grown too big, due to (I think) IPv6 temporary addresses.
-My users.js file has grown to 1926293 bytes in less than 2 monthsx.
-I'm guessing that's down to temporary IPv6 addresses, the duplication also seems to cause the tool to lose track of the IPv4 addresses, presumably as those are way up-file.
+This code is to shorten a users.js that's grown overly big.
+My users.js file has grown to 1926293 bytes in less than 2 months.
+I'm guessing that's down to temporary IPv6 addresses, the duplication also seems to cause the tool to lose track of the IPv4 addresses, presumably as those are way up-file or something.
+(Yeah, I need to go read the bash scripts that do the work, but that's for another day;-)

 user.js lives in the YAMon3 \_wwwPath directory determined by the config.file
 used at runtime.
 That file seems to grow based on iptables (and ip6tables).